-- 97 The TOE shall meet the requirement "Resistance to physical attack (FPT\PHP.3)" as specified below. - FPT\PHP.3 Resistance to physical attack - Hierarchical to: No other components. - Dependencies: No dependencies. - FPT\PHP.3.1 The TSF shall resist physical manipulation and physical probingt to the TSFu by responding automatically such that the SFRs are always enforced. - Refinement: The TSF will implement appropriate mechanisms to continuously counter physical manipulation and physical probing.
+97 The TOE shall meet the requirement "Resistance to physical attack (FPT\PHP.3)" as specified below.

+FPT\PHP.3 Resistance to physical attack

+FPT\PHP.3.1 The TSF shall resist physical manipulation and physical probing to the TSFu by responding automatically such that the SFRs are always enforced.

+Refinement: The TSF will implement appropriate mechanisms to

+continuously counter physical manipulation and physical probing.
 Due to the nature of these attacks (especially manipulation) the TSF can by no means detect attacks on all of its elements.
 Therefore, permanent protection against these attacks is required ensuring that security functional requirements are enforced.
 Hence, "automatic response" means here (i) assuming that there might be an attack at any time and (ii) countermeasures are provided at any time.

-&lt;sup>r The code entry process allows the Security IC Embedded Software developer to deliver pre-personalisation data, details are given in the smartACT manual [ACT].
+The code entry process allows the Security IC Embedded Software developer to deliver pre-personalisation data, details are given in the smartACT manual [ACT].
 Some configuration of the TOE is allowed using the [COF].

-&lt;sup>s The Security IC Embedded Software Developer may deliver data during the code entry process [ACT].
+The Security IC Embedded Software Developer may deliver data during the code entry process [ACT].

-t Direct Probing, manipulation by operating the TOE, out with the specified operating conditions [TD].
+Direct Probing, manipulation by operating the TOE, out with the specified operating conditions [TD].